mweerasi/struo/README.md

 An android app used for organization.
 Includes a calendar, mind map and note taking application.

 Features:
+- Assembled an organization app that currently output the date and weather using fragments
+-	Implemented Volley and OpenWeatherMaps REST API to receive weather data in JSON
+-	Constructed a JSON to Java Object parser to use the objects received
+- Designed an easy to understand User Interface

 Calendar
 - Display current date